 This summary highlights certain information about us, the December 2017 Warrants and selected information contained elsewhere in or incorporated by reference into this prospectus.
 This summary may not contain all of the information that you should consider before deciding whether to invest in our securities.
-For a more complete understanding of our company and this offering, we encourage you to read and consider carefully the more detailed information in this prospectus, including the information referred to under the heading "Risk Factors" in this prospectus and in the sections captioned "Item 3.D.
-Risk Factors" and "Item 5.
-Operating and Financial Review and Prospects" in our Annual Report on Form 20-F for the fiscal year ended March 31, 2018, which is incorporated by reference into this prospectus, our financial statements and related notes and the other information incorporated by reference into this prospectus.
+For a more complete understanding of our company and this offering, we encourage you to read and consider carefully the more detailed information in this prospectus, including the information referred to under the heading "Risk Factors" in this prospectus as well as the risk factors described in the documents incorporated by reference into this prospectus, our financial statements and related notes and the other information incorporated by reference into this prospectus.